Titles with their own pages:

-Later games rename this spell to Nosferatu and make it a Dark spell, though the Tellius games revert it to Light (and then Awakening switches it right back to Dark).
-Still somewhat creepy though.
+- Later games make it a Dark spell, though the Tellius games revert it to Light (and then Awakening switches it right back to Dark).
+Still somewhat creepy, though.

-Fire Emblem: Path of Radiance and Radiant Dawn have Feral Ones, which are Laguz, a race capable of transforming into hawks, tigers, giant cats and other animals.
+- Fire Emblem: Path of Radiance and Radiant Dawn have Feral Ones, which are Laguz, a race capable of transforming into hawks, tigers, giant cats, and other animals.
 They've been locked into their transformed state with the use of a potion that makes them lose all sense of reason and also drastically shortens their life span.
 It can also be given to Beorc (humans) for the same effect, sans transformation.
 Bertram/Renning, a Beorc, is seen starting to go through this transformation, and it turns him into a very unsettling Blood Knight.
 And then there's his lovely dialogue for when he fights Elincia:

 Bertram: Kill...me... ...KILL...M-ME...

-Blazing Sword aka Fire Emblem 7, in the last chapter you have to fight many previous bosses that you already killed (and one guy who got offed in a cutscene... that you may not have even witnessed if you didn't meet the requirements for the side chapter it leads up to, making him a Giant Space Flea from Nowhere).
+- Blazing Sword aka Fire Emblem 7: in the last chapter, you have to fight many previous bosses that you already killed (and one guy who got offed in a cutscene... that you may not have even witnessed if you didn't meet the requirements for the side chapter it leads up to, making him a Giant Space Flea from Nowhere).
 To make things even creepier, none of them have the ability to talk.
 No Trash Talk, no Boss Banter, nothing.
-When you kill them, they still say nothing but they smile as if in gratitude.
+When you kill them, they still say nothing, but they smile as if in gratitude.

-In The Sacred Stones, there's Orson's conversation with his wife at the beginning of chapter 16.
-The joyful, carefree way in which he talks to her, in contrast to the empty look in his eyes and of course the fact that his wife is nothing more than a corpse that can do nothing else than repeat the word "darling" over and over again.
+- In The Sacred Stones, there's Orson's conversation with his wife at the beginning of chapter 16.
+The joyful, carefree way in which he talks to her, in contrast to the empty look in his eyes and of course the fact that his wife is nothing more than a corpse that can do nothing else but repeat the word "darling", over and over again.
 It's uncanny in the most creepy way.

-The (admittedly badass) animation for Nergal's attack, Ereshkigal — it's a hellish vortex of dark magic, and the noise it makes...
-It doesn't help that you can see tortured souls actually converging inside it.
+- The (admittedly badass) animation for Nergal's attack, Ereshkigal — it's a hellish vortex of dark magic, and the noise it makes...
+It's a serious step up from the standard-issue dark magic used in the game.